dailystory/docs/articles/changelog/2021/january.md

 * Preview and edit text message from within automation
 * Preview and edit popup from within automation
 * Preview and edit magic and web forms from within automation
+* Preview and edit segments from within automation

 ## January 17, 2021
 * Enable Mindbody integration to support multiple locations in a single instance